JakeGWater/vpifg.com/source/guides/unreal-ocio.rst

 #.
 Blackmagic Media Source Input and Output in Composure.

    #.
-The incoming camera footage must be mapped from sRGB to sRGB Linear.
+The incoming camera footage must be mapped from sRGB to sRGB-Linear.
    #.
 The outgoing composure will be mapped from sRGB Linera to sRGB or Rec.709.

 #.
-Movie Render Queue needs to map from sRGB Linear to ACEScg.
+Movie Render Queue needs to map from sRGB-Linear to ACEScg.

 Downloading OCIO
 ================